Father Callahan: 2004 miniseries

 In the 2004 Salem's Lot miniseries, Father Callahan was portrayed by James Cromwell.
-The beginning of the film shows an event taking place after most of the story; Ben Mears enters a homeless shelter in a big city and sees Callahan giving out food.
+The beginning of the miniseries shows an event taking place after most of the story; Ben Mears enters a homeless shelter in a big city and sees Callahan giving out food.
 Mears confronts Callahan and chases him up some stairs where they struggle.
 Callahan shoots Mears, but Mears pushes himself and Callahan out a window and the two of them land on a police car.
 The rest of the film is told in flashback as Ben explains to a hospital orderly why he attacked Callahan.

 Callahan is generally portrayed as in the novel, but after Barlow forces him to drink his blood, Callahan does not leave town in shame.
 Instead, he takes Straker's place as Barlow's attendant.
 Callahan later visits Matt Burke in the hospital and murders him.
 After Ben Mears destroys Barlow, Callahan then leads the remaining vampires of Salem's Lot as his new unholy congregation while the town burns around them.

 As Ben Mears tells his story to the orderly, Callahan is suffocated with a pillow by Mark Petrie in the hospital.

 The framing story of Callahan now living in a big city, working in a homeless shelter and his being pushed out of an upper storey window are clearly inspired by the events in the Dark Tower: Wolves of the Calla novel, though the miniseries does not use any of the further material featuring Callahan from the other Dark Tower books, which feature his return and redemption.